Learn Everything You Need To Know About Estate Planning Lawyers In Australia

 Fees vary depending on the complexity of a Will but a solicitor will typically charge a fixed fee between $400- $800 for a simple Will and $1500 - $2000 for a complex Will.
 Using a service like Safewill to create your Will only costs $160.

-Before you start writing your will it is worth thinking about whether or not to seek out a lawyer.
+Before you start writing your Will it is worth thinking about whether or not to seek out a lawyer.
 Engaging a lawyer can be a costly and time consuming affair but it may be the right decision if you are concerned about getting things right and avoiding potential complications down the track.

-Estate planning lawyers have the knowledge and expertise to help with your estate planning but sometimes they aren’t necessary if your affairs are relatively straightforward.
-Writing or updating a simple will can cost a fraction of the price if you do it yourself or use an online service like Safewill.
+Estate planning lawyers have the knowledge and expertise to help with your estate planning but sometimes they aren’t necessary if your financial affairs are relatively straightforward.
+Writing or updating a simple Will can cost a fraction of the price if you do it yourself or use an online service like Safewill.